British literature in languages other than English: 19th century

 Increased literacy in rural and outlying areas and wider access to publishing through, for example, local newspapers encouraged regional literary development as the 19th century progressed.
 Some writers in lesser-used languages and dialects of the islands gained a literary following outside their native regions, for example William Barnes (1801–86) in Dorset, George Métivier (1790–1881) in Guernsey and Robert Pipon Marett (1820–84) in Jersey.

 George Métivier published Rimes Guernesiaises, a collection of poems in Guernésiais and French in 1831 and Fantaisies Guernesiaises in 1866.
 Métivier's poems had first appeared in newspapers from 1813 onward, but he spent time in Scotland in his youth where he became familiar with the Scots literary tradition although he was also influenced by Occitan literature.
 The first printed anthology of Jèrriais poetry, Rimes Jersiaises, was published in 1865.

-The so-called "Cranken Rhyme" produced by John Davey of Boswednack, one of the last people with some traditional knowledge of the language, may be the last piece of traditional Cornish literature.
+The so-called "Cranken Rhyme" collected by Celticist John Hobson Matthews from John Davey of Boswednack, one of the last local storytellers with some traditional knowledge of the Cornish language, may be the last piece of traditional Cornish oral literature to be collected after its official language death.

 John Ceiriog Hughes desired to restore simplicity of diction and emotional sincerity and do for Welsh poetry what Wordsworth and Coleridge did for English poetry.

-Edward Faragher (1831–1908) has been considered the last important native writer of Manx.
-He wrote poetry, reminiscences of his life as a fisherman, and translations of selected Aesop's Fables.
+Ned Beg Hom Ruy (1831–1908) is considered the last important native speaker to write Manx literature, prior to its far more recent language revival.
+He wrote Manx Gaelic poetry, memoirs about his life as a fisherman, and an acclaimed literary translation of Aesop's Fables into Manx Gaelic.

-The development of Irish literary culture was encouraged in the late 19th and early 20th century by the Irish Literary Revival (see also The Celtic Revival), which was supported by William Butler Yeats (1865–1939), Augusta, Lady Gregory, and John Millington Synge.
-The Revival stimulated a new appreciation of traditional Irish literature.
-This was a nationalist movement that also encouraged the creation of works written in the spirit of Irish, as distinct from British culture.
-While drama was an important component of this movement, it also included prose and poetry.
+The development of Irish literary culture was encouraged in the late 19th and early 20th century by the Irish Literary Revival (part of the wider Gaelic Revival), which was supported by William Butler Yeats (1865–1939), Augusta, Lady Gregory, and John Millington Synge.
+The Revival stimulated a new appreciation for Irish folklore and mythology.
+This was a cultural nationalist movement that also encouraged the creation of works written to emphasize Irish culture, as distinct from British, and especially English culture.
+While drama was an important component of this movement, it also included prose and poetry and heavily inspired the Welsh nationalism of Saunders Lewis.